netdata/netdata/docs/getting-started.md

 # Getting started guide

-Thanks for installing Netdata!
+Thanks for trying Netdata!
 In this guide, we'll quickly walk you through the first steps you should take after getting Netdata installed.

-Netdata can collect thousands of metrics in real-time without any configuration, but there are a few things you can do, like extending the history, to make Netdata work best for your particular needs.
+Netdata can collect thousands of metrics in real-time without any configuration, but there are some valuable things to know to get the most of out Netdata based on your needs.

 > If you haven't installed Netdata yet, visit the [installation instructions](../packaging/installer) for details,
-> including our one-liner script that works on almost all Linux distributions.
+> including our one-liner script, which automatically installs Netdata on almost all Linux distributions.

 ## Access the dashboard

 Open up your web browser of choice.
 If you installed Netdata on the same system you're using to open your browser, navigate to `http://localhost:19999/`.
-If you installed Netdata on a remote system, navigate to `http://SYSTEM-IP:19999/` after replacing `SYSTEM-IP` with the IP address of that system.
+If you installed Netdata on a remote system, navigate to `http://SYSTEM-IP:19999/`, replacing `SYSTEM-IP` with the IP address of that system.

 Hit `Enter`.
 Welcome to Netdata!